Gamocosm/Gamocosm/README.md

 **Database configuration is greatly simplified if you use a container image as described above.
 However, the following information remains for reference, if you want to run PostgreSQL directly on your system.**

-Locate your postgres data directory.
+Locate your PostgreSQL data directory.
 On Fedora this is `/var/lib/pgsql/data/`.

 #### Connection
-Locate `postgresql.conf` in your postgres data directory.
+Locate `postgresql.conf` in your PostgreSQL data directory.
 The convention is that commented out settings represent the default values.
 For a Unix domain socket connection, `DATABASE_HOST` should be one of the values of `unix_socket_directories`.
 In general, the default is `/tmp`.
 On Fedora, the default includes both `/tmp` and `/var/run/postgresql`.
 For a TCP connection, `DATABASE_HOST` should be one of the values of `listen_addresses` (default `localhost`).
-The value `localhost` should work if you're running postgresql locally.
+The value `localhost` should work if you're running PostgreSQL locally.
 Your `DATABASE_PORT` should be the value of `port` in this file (default `5432`).

-You can read more about connecting to postgresql at [PostgreSQL's docs][postgresql-docs-connecting].
+You can read more about connecting to PostgreSQL at [PostgreSQL's docs][postgresql-docs-connecting].

 #### Authentication
-Locate `pg_hba.conf` in your postgres data directory.
+Locate `pg_hba.conf` in your PostgreSQL data directory.
-This file tells postgresql how to authenticate users.
+This file tells PostgreSQL how to authenticate users.
 Read about it on the [PostgreSQL docs][postgresql-docs-pg-hba].
 The Rails config `config/database.yml` reads from the environment variables which you should have set in and loaded from `gamocosm.env` via `source load_env.sh`.

-The postgres user you use must be a postgres superuser, as rails needs to enable the uuid extension.
+_**Note**: in the past, the database user needed to be a [PostgreSQL superuser][postgresql-docs-roles] to enable the [uuid extension][postgresql-docs-uuid].
+However, as of PostgreSQL 13, it seems that it should nolonger be necessary?_

+> This module is considered “trusted”, that is, it can be installed by non-superusers who have CREATE privilege on the current database.

-To create a postgres user "gamocosm":
+To create a PostgreSQL user `gamocosm`:

-- Switch to the `postgres` user: `(sudo) su --login postgres`.
+- Switch to the `postgres` user (on the OS): `sudo su --login postgres`.
 - Run `createuser --createdb --pwprompt --superuser gamocosm` (`createuser --help` for more info).

-Depending on what method you want to use, in `pg_hba.conf` add the following under the line that looks like `# TYPE DATABASE USER ADDRESS METHOD`.
+Depending on what method you want to use, in `pg_hba.conf`, add the following under the line that looks like `# TYPE DATABASE USER ADDRESS METHOD`.

 - Type
 	- `local` (Unix domain socket) or `host` (TCP connection)